-Not Following Directions
+Not Following Directions:

-Refusal to follow the instructions of school employees (e.g., refusing to leave an area, refusing to stop aggressive behavior, refusing to stop disruptive behavior, etc.).
+Refusal to follow the instructions of school employees (i.e., refusing to leave an area, refusing to stop aggressive behavior, refusing to stop disruptive behavior, etc.)

 • Discretion of the Principal.
-Penalty may result in corporal punishment, detention, short term suspension, long term suspension, expulsion, and/or recommendation for assignment to Crossroads Academy.
+Penalty may result in corporal punishment, detention, short term suspension, long term suspension, expulsion, and/or recommendation for assignment to Chattooga Academy.

 • Discretion of the Principal.
-Penalty may result in corporal punishment, detention, short term suspension and long term suspension.
+Penalty may result in corporal punishment, detention, short term suspension and/or long term suspension.

-Disrespect to Teachers
+Disrespect to Teachers:

-Discourteous or inappropriate language and/or behavior or gestures directed to school employees
+Discourteous or inappropriate language and/or behavior or gestures directed to school employees.

 • Discretion of the Principal.
-Penalty may result in corporal punishment, short term suspension, long term suspension, expulsion, and/or recommendation for assignment to Crossroads Academy.
+Penalty may result in corporal punishment, short term suspension, long term suspension, expulsion, and/or recommendation for assignment to Chattooga Academy.

-Discretion of the Principal.
-Penalty may result in corporal punishment, detention, short term suspension and long term suspension.
+• Discretion of the Principal.
+Penalty may result in corporal punishment, detention, short term suspension, and/or long term suspension.

-Cell Phones/Social Media
+Cell Phones/Social Media:

-Possession of cellular phone, walkie-talkies, electronic devices, etc. during regular school hours except those approved by the school administration or those kept in cars is prohibited.
+Possession of cellular phone, walkie-talkies, electronic devices, etc. during regular school hours, except those approved by the school administration or those kept in cars, is prohibited.
 Inappropriate use of technology/social media including using computers or the internet or cell phones for extortion, hazing, and harassing of students and/or staff on campus or off campus.

-If such actions are disruptive to the school.
+If such actions are disruptive to the school:

-- Discretion of the Principal. - First offense: Device is confiscated and returned to parent/guardian. - Second offense: Device is confiscated and returned to parent/guardian.
-In school suspension of up to 3 days may be imposed. - Third offense: Device is confiscated and returned to parent/guardian.
-In school suspension of up to 5 days may be imposed. - Subsequent violations: Student will be disciplined according to "Not Following Directions".
+- Discretion of the Principal. - 1st offense: Device is confiscated and returned to parent/guardian - 2nd offense: Device is confiscated and returned to parent/guardian.
+In-school suspension of up to three (3) days may be imposed. - 3rd offense: Device is confiscated and returned to parent/guardian.
+In-school suspension of up to five (5) days may be imposed. - Subsequent violations: student will be disciplined according to "Not Following Directions".

-Profanity/Obscene Gestures
+Profanity/Obscene Gestures: